 A transatlantic crossing is an entirely different cruise.

-I have to admit, while not exactly in the middle of nowhere, there isn’t a whole lot of activity going on, except maybe for an occasional whale or dolphin sighting.
+I have to admit, while not exactly in the middle of nowhere, on a transatlantic cruise there’s not much activity except for an occasional whale or dolphin sighting.
 You can feel like you are out there all alone.
 Kind of a personal litmus test for latent agoraphobia.

-My top ten transatlantic cruise tips and advice for a transatlantic cruise.
+10 cruise tips and advice for a transatlantic cruise

-With a minimum of seven or more consecutive sea days, even the most entertaining of the mega ships will have a lull in the activities that most interest you.
-All of the ships have some sort of library.
+With a minimum of seven or more consecutive sea days, even the most entertaining of the mega ships will have a lull in the activities that most interests you.
+Some ships still have some sort of library.

-For the best selection, get there when the library first opens.
+For the best book selection, get there when the library first opens.
 By the second or third day, the choice for best sellers has dwindled.
-Note that Queen Mary 2 has the library on any ship and chances are you can find a book or two that for the cruise.
+Note that Queen Mary 2 has a library on all ships.
+Chances are you can find a book or two that for the cruise.

 Not a reader?
-Bring your home craft project (providing it fits into your suitcase.)
-You’ll find knitters, needle-pointers, scrapbookers meeting each day in some public space on the Queen Mary 2 as well as on any other ship going transatlantic.
+Bring your home craft project providing it fits into your checked luggage.
+You’ll find knitting, needle-point, and scrapbook meetings each day in some public space.

 Wine tasting events have expanded into single-malt scotch, craft beer and tequila tastings, too.
 There is a fee but what else do you have to do?